Journeys Palliative Care

 Eligibility

-Journeys Palliative Care eligibility means you have a serious advanced illness (like those listed above), your health care provider is doing everything possible to treat it, and you are still having symptoms such as the following:
+Journeys Palliative Care eligibility means you have a serious advanced illness (like those listed above), your health care provider is doing everything possible to treat it, and you are still having symptoms such as those listed below.

 • Pain